awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 There are two ways to update the solution depending on the type of upgrade between versions.
 When the new version is a *minor* upgrade (for instance, from version 3.45 to 3.67) it is recommended to deploy via CloudFormation Stack Update.
 When the new version is a *major* upgrade (for instance, from 2.34 to 3.0), it is recommended to perform a manual rolling deployment.

-Major releases are published when there are breaking changes between versions and they occur very rarely.
+Major version releases are rare and only occur when a non-backwards compatible change is made to the solution.

 ### Identify current solution version